Are We Headed for Another Great Depression?

 - Business credit has been affected the most.
 The world's central banks have pumped in much of the liquidity needed.
 In effect, they have replaced the financial system itself.

 - Monetary policy is expansionary, unlike the contractionary monetary policies that caused the Great Depression.
 During the recession in the summer of 1929, the Fed decreased the money supply by 30 percent.
-It raised the Fed funds rate to defend the value of the dollar.
+It raised the fed funds rate to defend the value of the dollar.
 Without liquidity, banks collapsed, forcing people to remove all funds and stuff them under the mattress, causing economic collapse.
 The FDIC helps prevent bank runs by insuring deposits.
-The Fed has said it will keep the Fed Funds rate at nearly zero through 2012.
+The Fed has said it will keep the fed funds rate at almost zero through 2012.
 That certainty calms markets and provides needed liquidity.

 - Oil prices are rising.
 But even at $85 per barrel, they translate into gas prices that are still less than half of what Europeans pay, thanks to high gas taxes.
-OPEC would prefer to return the price of oil to its sweet spot of $70 per barrel once it has bankrupted U.S. shale producers.
+The Organization of the Petroleum Exporting Countries would prefer to return the price of oil to its sweet spot of $70 per barrel once it has bankrupted U.S. shale producers.
 That will reduce oil price volatility.
-OPEC wants to keep its enemy Iran and others from exploring their oil reserves and developing alternative fuels.
+OPEC wants to keep its enemy, Iran, and others from exploring their oil reserves and developing alternative fuels.

 - There is a big difference between a recession and a depression.
 Even if another Great Recession does occur, it is unlikely to turn in a global depression.